 In this case, the defendant signs a waiver of the right to a grand jury indictment.
 The information is filed, and the defendant is charged with the crime.

-Regardless of how you may be charged, hiring a skilled criminal lawyer is essential.
+Regardless of how you may be charged, hiring a skilled federal criminal defense attorney is essential.
+Each charging method carries different procedural rights and strategic considerations that an experienced criminal lawyer can navigate on your behalf.
 We have extensive experience representing defendants accused of a wide variety of federal crimes.
 Contact us for help if you are being investigated or have been charged with a federal crime.